osowski/ibm-containers-codemotion/3-docker-web-apps-with-bluemix-services.md

 3. Walk through Deploy step of pipeline

-## Task 4: Run your web app TBD
+## Task 4: Run your web app

-1. Get public ip of your deployed container via IDS, CLI, or UI.
+1. Get Public IP of your deployed container.
+This can be found through the Bluemix Delivery Pipeline output of the **Deploy** stage.
+Alternatively, you can see this from the Bluemix UI or the IBM Containers CLI via the `cf ic ps` command.

 2. Go to http://[YOUR_PUBLIC_IP]:8080 in your browser and you've got your web app up & running!
 No coding or command line needed!